Did you know that 80% of dogs and cats in Australia are silently suffering from painful dental disease?

 Cooked bones splinter during chewing and can lead to life threatening damage to the body as they pass (or become lodged) in the mouth and digestive tract.
 Raw bones can also pose a threat to your pet’s health as the marrow within is very fatty and can cause pancreatitis or other tummy upsets.

 - Dental Diets – Hills Science Diet T/D

 - Tooth brushing and anti-bacterial mouth rinses

-As part of your pet’s regular health assessments provided at Vets on Parker, your vet may recommended a professional dental scale and polish to:
+As part of your pet’s regular health assessments provided at Vets on Parker, your vet may recommend a professional dental scale and polish to:

 - Prevent the onset of irreversible dental disease and tooth loss; and

-Vets on Parker utilises sophisticated ultrasonic cleaning equipment and other facilities to provide the best dental care for your pet.
-After an ultrasonic clean has been performed, the dental care team at Vets on Parker will formulate a dental care plan tailored to your pet’s needs.
+Vets on Parker utilises dental x-rays and sophisticated ultrasonic cleaning equipment and other facilities to provide the best dental care for your pet.
+After an ultrasonic clean has been performed, the team at Vets on Parker will formulate a dental care plan tailored to your pet’s needs.